 Image Size Selection

-You can specify , , , or for JPEG images, for HEIF images, and or for RAW images.
-Image size can be set in either of the following ways.
+You can specify , , , or for JPEG/HEIF images and or for RAW images.

 Select [: Img type/size].

-- The screen displayed varies depending on [Record func.] settings in [: Record func+card/folder sel.].
+- The screen displayed varies depending on [ Rec options] settings in [: Record func+card/folder sel.].

 Set the image size.